koutheir/sensors-sys/README.md

 Setting `LMSENSORS_STATIC` to `0` mandates dynamic linking.

-## Finding SELinux library and headers
+## Finding lm-sensors library and headers

-By default, this crate finds SELinux headers and library based on the default target C compiler.
+By default, this crate finds lm-sensors headers and library based on the default target C compiler.

 This behavior can be changed by: